Limits of almost homogeneous spaces and their fundamental groups: Introduction

 \subsection{Existence of the limit}

-Given a sequence $X_i$ of almost homogeneous spaces, one may wonder which conditions guarantee the existence of a convergent subsequence.
-If the spaces $X_i$ are $n$-dimensional Riemannian manifolds with a uniform lower Ricci curvature bound, Gromov compactness criterion implies the existence of a convergent subsequence \cite{GromovMS}.
-Itai Benjamini, Hilary Finucane and Romain Tessera found another sufficient condition for this partial limit to exist when the spaces $X_i$ are graphs \cite{BFT}.
+Given a sequence $X_n$ of almost homogeneous spaces, one may wonder which conditions guarantee the existence of a convergent subsequence.
+For example, if the spaces $X_n$ are Riemannian manifolds with Ricci curvature $\geq K$ and dimension $\leq N$ for some $K \in \mathbb{R}$, $N \in \mathbb{N}$, Gromov compactness criterion implies the existence of a convergent subsequence \cite[Theorem 5.3]{GromovMS}.

+Itai Benjamini, Hilary Finucane and Romain Tessera found another sufficient condition for this partial limit to exist when the spaces $X_n$ are graphs \cite{BFT}.

-\begin{theorem} \rm (Benjamini--Finucane--Tessera) Let $D_i \leq \Delta _i$ be two sequences going to infnity, and let $X_i$ be a sequence of graphs.
-Assume there is a sequence of discrete groups $G_i \leq Iso (X_i)$ acting transitively on the sets of vertices.
-If the balls of radius $D_i$ in $X_i$ satisfy
+\begin{theorem} \rm (Benjamini--Finucane--Tessera) Let $D_n \leq \Delta _n$ be two sequences going to infinity, and let $(X_n,p_n)$ be a sequence of pointed graphs.
+Assume there is a sequence of discrete groups $G_n \leq \iso (X_n)$ acting transitively on the sets of vertices.
+If the balls of radius $D_n$ in $X_n$ satisfy